mauriciolauffer/wdio-qunit-service/README.md

 It's recommended to have one WebdriverIO test file per QUnit HTML test page.
 This ensures the tests will run in parallel and fully isolated.

+Make sure the web server is up and running before executing the tests. `wdio` will not start the web server.

 ### Test results

 Test results could look like: